opentelekomcloud-docs/scalable-file-service/api-ref/source/calling_apis_sfs_capacity-oriented_and_sfs_turbo/authentication.rst

 .. note::

-   AK/SK authentication supports API requests with a body not larger than 12 MB.
+   -  AK/SK authentication supports API requests with a body not larger than 12 MB.
 For API requests with a larger body, token authentication is recommended.
+   -  API Gateway checks the time format and compares the request time with the time when API Gateway received the request.
+If the time difference exceeds 15 minutes, API Gateway will reject the request.
+So, the local time on the client must be synchronized with the clock server to avoid a large offset in the value of **X-Sdk-Date** in the request header.

-In AK/SK authentication, AK/SK is used to sign requests and the signature is then added to the requests for authentication.
+In AK/SK authentication, an AK/SK pair is used to sign requests and the signature is then added to the requests for authentication.

 -  AK: access key ID, which is a unique identifier used in conjunction with a secret access key to sign requests cryptographically.
 -  SK: secret access key, which is used in conjunction with an AK to sign requests cryptographically.
 It identifies a request sender and prevents the request from being modified.

-In AK/SK authentication, you can use an AK/SK to sign requests based on the signature algorithm or using the signing SDK.
+In AK/SK authentication, you can use an AK/SK pair to sign requests based on the signature algorithm or using the signing SDK.

 .. note::